 “The road just collapsed on us.
 We got out and couldn’t figure out what to do, because we couldn’t go forward, and if we went backward, it could collapse even more,” recalled King, a third-generation well driller from Washington state.
 “Eventually, the Lord and I had another conversation.
 I said, ‘OK, Lord, this one is on you.’”

-King, who is nearing retirement, kept pressing the gas pedal.
+King kept pressing the gas pedal.

 God, he said, nudged the truck the rest of the way.